A Ranking Representation of Optimal Sequential Search: Omitted Proofs

 The first part of the theorem follows directly.
 Suppose an action is feasible at step $j$ but is not selected until step $j + t$.
 If its value satisfies $v_{i,j+t} > v_{ij}$, then the consumer fails to choose the highest-valued action at step $j$, contradicting the optimality of the Gittins index policy.

 It remains to prove the second part of the theorem.
 Suppose there is an unselected action $k$ such that $v_{ik} > y_i$.
 Then $v_{ik}$ must exceed the value of some action selected at a forward-inaccessible step—say, step $j$, with selected action value $v_{ij} < v_{ik}$.
-To avoid violating the Gittins index policy, action $k$ must have been unavailable at step $j$.
+To avoid violating the Gittins index policy, action $k$ must have been infeasible at step $j$.

-As all inspection actions are feasible from the beginning of the search process, if $k$ is an inspection action, then by the Invariance assumption it must also have been available at step $j$, leading to a contradiction to the Gittins index policy.
-Thus, $k$ cannot be an inspection action and must be a purchase action.
+Since all inspection actions are feasible from the start of the search process, if $k$ is either an inspection action or a composite action combining inspection and purchase of the same product, the Invariance assumption implies it would also have been feasible at step $j$, which contradicts the Gittins index policy.
+Therefore, $k$ must be a purchase action.

-In this case, the unavailability of $k$ at step $j$ implies that its corresponding product had not yet been inspected.
-But since all inspections are feasible from the outset, the inspection of that product must have been available at step $j$, again contradicting the assumption that step $j$ is forward-inaccessible.
+In this case, the infeasibility of $k$ at step $j$ implies that its corresponding product had not yet been inspected.
+But since all inspections are feasible from the outset, the inspection of that product must have been feasible at step $j$, again contradicting the assumption that step $j$ is forward-inaccessible.

-Therefore, $v_{ik} \leq y_i$, completing the proof of the second part.
+Therefore, $v_{ik} < y_i$, completing the proof of the second part.